This picture shows that there is a small region in which the particles are trapped into a plasmasphere.

 Particles enter the plasmasphere from the atmosphere as well as the magnetotail.
 Mathematical theory suggests that particles leave the plasmasphere by being swept directly into the atmosphere.

-This picture shows that there is only a small region in which the particles are trapped.
-This region is the plasmasphere.
+This figure shows the paths followed by plasma in the plasmasphere, and shows that the path collides with the atmosphere.
+There is only a small region in which the paths are self-contained, such that particles on those paths are trapped.
+This region constitutes the plasmasphere.

 You might also be interested in: